FREE U.S. SHIPPING ON ORDERS $49+

 Is collagen loss reversible?

-While you can’t fully reverse collagen loss, you can rebuild and strengthen your collagen matrix with consistent use of collagen-stimulating skincare, LED therapy, a collagen-supportive diet, and ingredients like stem cells, peptides, vitamin C, and exosomes.
+While collagen loss cannot be fully reversed, you can rebuild and strengthen your skin's collagen matrix with consistent use of collagen-stimulating skincare, LED therapy, a collagen-supportive diet, and targeted ingredients like stem cells, peptides, and vitamin C. Ingestible support such as skinbetter BioRewind Skin Health Supplement has also been clinically shown to reduce glycation-related collagen breakdown from within.

 Author